-The following sections describe the configuration of the parameters for 2 to 6gang pushbutton devices.
+The following sections describe the configuration of the parameters for 1 to 2gang pushbutton module devices.
 The function of the different devices only differ in the number of inputs.
 For this reason, only the first input pair/button pair will ever be described.

-The configuration tool is used for parameterisation and commissioning.

-If all devices are integrated into the project, then you can start configuring the device.

-The set parameters are updated continuously during the configuration.
+- The configuration tool is used for parameterisation and commissioning.
+If all devices are integrated into the project, then you can start configuring the device. - The set parameters are updated continuously during the configuration.
 The device signals that the parameters are being updated by making all of the status LEDs flash blue.